EthereallSt/EthereallSt/README.md

-- 👋 Hi, I’m @EthereallSt
+- 👋 Hello, I’m @EthereallSt.
+Nice to meet you.

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Flask & SQL and solving problems on leetcode.
-- 💞️ I’m looking to collaborate on ...
+- 👀 I’m want to become a python developer.

-- 📫 How to reach me  E-mail: Stpokorn@ya.ru
+- 📫 You can reach me E-mail: Stpokorn@ya.ru

 <!---
 EthereallSt/EthereallSt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.